adamgj/outletjs/README.md

 ```
 outlet.trigger('math/count/inc');
 ```
-Triggers the follow event stack.
-Events are emitted in order and can be listened to at any level.
+Triggers the follow stack.
+Calls an ordered control flow stack with passable arguments between functions in the stack.
+After the control flow registered listeners are called with the arguments object.
 ```
 [ '*:before',
   'math:before',